-The Bragato Research Institute has funding of up to $12.5 million excluding GST.
-Below is the public statement from MBIE’s contract with the Bragato Research Institute.
+Bragato Research Institute have been contracted to transform the New Zealand grape and wine industry through research, innovation and extension.
+Below is the public statement from our contract with Bragato Research Institute.

 Research at Bragato Research Institute will explore every part of the value chain – from vineyard to bottle and from marketing to distribution – to achieve outcomes that are in the best interests of “New Zealand Wine Inc.”

 With industry collaboration, Bragato Research Institute has identified issues that are highly technical in nature, require in-depth scientific analysis, and long-term research strategies, including:

 - Increasing scale

 - Vineyard sustainability and longevityImpacts from pests, diseases and a changing climate

 - Distribution networks.

 Bragato Research Institute will work with a range of local and international research organisations, including commercial providers and established international bodies such as the Australian Wine Research Institute (AWRI).
 It will have a project-based focus, and will use a mix of employed and seconded personnel specific to each work plan.

 Funding for Bragato Research Institute will come from a mix of public and private sources: